aprilandjan/vscode-node-debug-process-picker/README.md

 However, most of times users have to select the specific one manually because of the others are possibly just distractions, and there's no configurations to filter the listed processes.

 This extension simply provide a command to find matched node processes.
-The matching rule can be defined via extension configurations listed below.
+The matching rules can be defined via extension configurations listed below.

-With this extension, you can use the command `PickMatchedProcess` to replace `PickProcess` when executing `Attach to Process` debugging in config file `launch.json`, to filter the process you want to focus.
+With this extension, you can use the command `PickMatchedProcess` to replace `PickProcess` when executing `Attach to Process` debugging configured in `launch.json`, to filter the process you want to focus.
 For Example:

 ```json
 // ./vscode/launch.json